mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 * **XPath** – APIs to [retrieve from the database using Xpath queries](https://apidocs.mendix.com/7/runtime/com/mendix/core/Core.html#retrieveXPathQuery-com.mendix.systemwideinterfaces.core.IContext-java.lang.String-)
 * **OQL** – APIs to [retrieve data from the database using OQL queries](https://apidocs.mendix.com/7/runtime/com/mendix/core/Core.html#createOQLTextGetRequestFromDataSet-java.lang.String-)
 * **SQL** – APIs to directly use the underlying [Java JDBC connection](https://apidocs.mendix.com/7/runtime/com/mendix/datastorage/DataStorage.html) to run any SQL required on your application database
-* **Entity event handlers** – APIs to register [entity event listeners](https://apidocs.mendix.com/7/runtime/com/mendix/core/actionmanagement/ListenersRegistry.html#registerAfterChangeListener-java.util.function.Consumer-) for all your entities
-	* This can be used to extract auditing information or do a real-time export of all data changes to an external system
+* **Entity event handlers** – APIs to register [entity event listeners](https://apidocs.mendix.com/7/runtime/com/mendix/core/actionmanagement/ListenersRegistry.html#registerAfterChangeListener-java.util.function.Consumer-) for all your entities, which can be used to extract auditing information or do a real-time export of all data changes to an external system

 ## 6 How Can I Control the Connection Pooling?

 You can configure the number of concurrent database connections per runtime to the database using the custom setting `ConnectionPoolingMaxActive`.

+<video controls src="attachments/MA_ConnectionPooling-1.mp4">VIDEO</video>

 For other relevant pooling settings, see [Customization](https://docs.mendix.com/refguide/custom-settings#4-2-connection-pooling) in the Mendix Reference Guide.

-<video controls src="attachments/MA_ConnectionPooling-1.mp4">VIDEO</video>